-- a) Plans the meeting and prepares the agenda with the help of other officers, committee chairs, and the advisor.
+- 1. Plans the meeting and prepares the agenda with the help of other officers, committee chairs, and the advisor.
 He or she includes what is to be accomplished and what is to be achieved.
-Together they determine the type of meeting and procedure to be used. - b) Delegates responsibilities. - c) Checks notifications, reports, and business items. - d) Organizes meeting place, equipment, etc. - e) Arrives in the proper frame of mind, knows that planning and preparation are complete.
+Together they determine the type of meeting and procedure to be used. - 2.
+Delegate's responsibilities. - 3.
+Check notifications, reports, and business items. - 4.
+Organizes meeting place, equipment, etc. - 5.
+Arrives in the proper frame of mind, knows that planning and preparation are complete.